On July 8, a group affiliated with the Ku Klux Klan came to my town, Charlottesville, Virginia.

-All together, over one thousand people gathered, comprised of our group, as well as anarchists, socialists, families, musicians, Black Lives Matter activists, other racial justice groups, and even hell-fire and brimstone preachers.
+Altogether, over one thousand people gathered, comprised of our group, as well as anarchists, socialists, white nationalists, families, musicians, Black Lives Matter activists, other racial justice groups, and even hell-fire and brimstone preachers.
 People marched, sang, shouted, chanted, banged drums, blew horns.

 Some shouted obscenities at the Klan and the police.

 Pretty soon, we were mixed in with all these people.

 In biblical language, it was weeds and wheat all entangled together!
 That’s another image Jesus used to describe the kingdom of God.

 As I now reflect back on that day, I can’t help but wonder: could this also be what Jesus had in mind when he described the kingdom of God?

 I don’t know.

 In the aftermath of July 8, I do know God planted these mustard seeds.

 Seeds of connection: I feel closer to all the faith leaders who participated in our public response.